 "My father's been a big role model for me," concluded Haaland Jr. "I always said to myself I wanted to become a professional football player at a high level and that's what I said [my] whole life."

-Still four months shy of his 20 birthday, Haaland might say that it's mission complete already.
+Still a month shy of his 20 birthday, Haaland might say that it's mission complete already.
 The terrifying thing for defences in the Bundesliga and beyond is that he won't, and there is plenty more to come.